 What if you found out that the information you shared during the course of medical treatment was mishandled and shared with others without your consent?
 Unfortunately, it could mean that you have a breach in doctor-patient confidentiality, and it isn’t something you should take lightly.

 Doctor-patient confidentiality functions in the same way: Any details exchanged during the course of treatment must, by law, stay within the confines of the doctor and patient unless the patient consents otherwise.
 If by chance any information is shared by a physician to a third party without authorization from the patient, a breach in doctor-patient confidentiality may have been committed.

 All of the following information should be kept between patient and physician, even after the course of treatment has ended:

 A breach of doctor-patient confidentiality can be considered malpractice; therefore, inappropriate disclosures of information can be grounds for a medical malpractice lawsuit.
 Depending on how atrocious the disclosure was, it may be possible to recover compensatory damages for the consequences of the breach.

-There are exceptions to doctor-patient confidentiality.
+There are some exceptions to doctor-patient confidentiality.
 A medical malpractice lawsuit might not do a patient any good if the physician divulges patient information in the following situations:

 Patients may waive their own right to confidentiality if they file a personal injury claim or lawsuit.
 Because the alleged breach or medical condition is the focal point of the suit, there’s an automatic implied consent moving forward.
 Also, if a patient brings a family member or a friend to appointments, they may be obligated to reveal any relevant information in a testimony.

-While the guidelines for a confidentiality agreement may seem pretty straight-forward, they can get complicated depending on the situation.
-If you or a loved one have been injured as a result of medical malpractice, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+While the guidelines for a confidentiality agreement may seem pretty straightforward, they can get complicated depending on the situation.
+If you or a loved one have been injured as a result of medical malpractice, contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.